allenai/ike/USAGE-GUIDE.md

 #Supported Browsers

 Use latest Desktop version of Safari, Chrome or Opera to view and work with IKE.
 IKE does not currently work on other browsers.
+We have a known issue with the first sign-in on Firefox.
+If it appears that your initial sign-in via Google OAuth did not succeed, refreshing the page might help.